Home

 The industrial compounder buys durable earnings power at fair prices and integrates the acquired business into a broader operating architecture — either through portfolio autonomy plus float financing (Berkshire) or through a disciplined operating system installed in the first 100 days (Danaher’s DBS).
 Nestlé sits on this spectrum as the widely-held Swiss brand roll-up that has compounded across three centuries.

-Records: Berkshire Hathaway, Danaher, Nestlé.
+Records: Berkshire Hathaway, Danaher, Nestlé, General Electric, Kraft Heinz.

 Archetype 2